Questions to Ask the Interviewer in a Blockchain, Smart Contract, or Rollup Engineering Interview

 A second strong one is about incidents.
 Just ask: “If something goes wrong with a contract or node, how does the team handle it?”
 This tells me you’re not afraid of real-world problems.
 Most developers avoid this topic because it feels uncomfortable.

 Another helpful question is: “What would a successful first 30–60 days look like in this role?”
-Managers love this because it shows you care about expectations and delivery.
+This is useful because it shows you care about expectations and delivery.

 And when you ask about growth, keep it tied to impact, not personal benefit: “Do developers get chances to propose improvements or join protocol discussions?”
 That sounds confident and grounded.